Methodology and data sources

 6. Customer review obligation

-Before submitting a Packet to BCAD or the ARB, the customer is responsible for reviewing it for accuracy and reasonableness.
+Before submitting a Packet to the appraisal district or the ARB, the customer is responsible for reviewing it for accuracy and reasonableness.
 In particular: (a) confirm the subject information matches the property, (b) confirm the comparables are in fact reasonably comparable to the property as the customer knows it, (c) consider whether the customer wants to add condition photographs, repair estimates, or other evidence the Packet does not include, and (d) confirm the suggested value is one the customer is willing to argue for at the hearing.
 The Packet is the customer's exhibit; the customer's name is on it and the customer presents it.

 7. Updates

 We may refine this methodology between tax years.
 We will not change the methodology of an already-rendered Packet — your downloaded PDF is what you bought.
-If you re-download a Packet at a later date, you will receive the same PDF that was originally rendered against the snapshot of BCAD data current at unlock time.
+If you re-download a Packet at a later date, you will receive the same PDF that was originally rendered against the snapshot of CAD data current at unlock time.